run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 ## Prerequisites

-*   When installing the command-line interface, its worth considering future upgrades:
+*   When installing the command-line interface, it is worth considering future upgrades:
      * Install the CLI on a dedicated _Jumpbox_ machine.
 Researches will connect to the Jumpbox from which they can submit Run:AI commands
      * Install the CLI on a shared directory that is mounted on Researchers' machines.